AP-GfK poll: Third party backers a wild card in 2016 race | Metro News

 Whether the Democrat or the Republican can win them over lends potential volatility to the race.
 In the AP-GfK poll, 69

-Jim Stab, a retired captain in the Navy, is planning to vote for Johnson but says his "leaning is weak."
+Jim Staub, a retired captain in the Navy, is planning to vote for Johnson, but says his "leaning is weak."

 "Not voting is a waste," said Staub, 75, of Laguna Niguel, California.
 "If I won't for Johnson, I will for one of them," meaning Clinton or Trump.